mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 Most of the events didn't interest me too much, but there was this one small thing that I think was set up through co-creation.
 A lot of interns were worried about the limited networking/social opportunities with other interns because of the remote internships, so there was this "meet other interns" survey thingy where based on our survey results, they would pair us up with 3 random interns who filled out similar answers.
 I filled out the survey and kinda forgot about it and then one month later I get an email like "here's your people!".

-The survey had these casusal multiple-choice buzzfeed-style questions like "how many unread emails do you have right now?" and "you see a cute intern at a party, what do you do?" and stuff like that.
+The survey had these casual multiple-choice buzzfeed-style questions like "how many unread emails do you have right now?" and "you see a cute intern at a party, what do you do?" and stuff like that.
 One of the options for the latter was something along the lines of "stalk them on //who" and I thought to myself "wtf I ain't no creep I would never commit such diabolical abominations" and then I realized I may or may not have done exactly that LOL (dw we were pretty cool about it haha).

 There were other opportunities to socialize with other interns, but this one felt more randomized yet more personal because they'd match you up with random interns throughout the company that probably aren't in your social/work group and the type of questions more uniquely captures your personality.

 There was also a co-creation project to make a dance music video, so I submitted a video of my headspins.
 Apparently they didn't get enough participants, so they didn't do the music video, but they would submit our videos to be used in Intern Day.
-Intern Day rolls around and they play some dance videos during Gryffin's vitual concert but I don't see my headspins so I'm a bit confused.
+Intern Day rolls around and they play some dance videos during Gryffin's virtual concert but I don't see my head spins so I'm a bit confused.
 I re-read the email and my dumbass didn't see that I needed to respond to the email to let them use the video smh.

 # Work Experience